wp-plugins/custom-google-talk-chatback/readme.txt

 1. Upload `custom-google-talk-chatback` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Find your personal Google Talk Hash Key (ID), see below
 1. Add the widget, insert shortcode into the WYSIWYG or use template tag in your theme template.

 ###The Google Talk Hash Key (ID)